Overview

 Women’s Health Innovation Opportunity Map

-In 2023, the Gates foundation and NIH organized the Innovation Equity Forum (IEF), which engaged over 250 experts and stakeholders who worked in women’s health in over 50 countries, bringing diverse perspectives across various geographic regions and sectors.
-The IEF developed the Women’s Health Innovation Opportunity Map as a collaborative framework to advance women’s health innovation.
+In 2023, the Bill & Melinda Gates Foundation and NIH engaged over 250 experts and stakeholders who worked in women’s health in more than 50 countries, bringing broad perspectives from various geographic regions and sectors.
+The group collaborated to develop the Women’s Health Innovation Opportunity Map (historic document published prior to January 20, 2025) as a collaborative framework to advance women’s health innovation.
 The Opportunity Map highlights 50 high-impact opportunities across 10 topic areas:

 Innovation Success Stories